thomas0809/MolScribe/README.md

-# MolScribe: Robust Molecular Structure Recognition with Image-To-Graph Generation

----
+# MolScribe

 This is the repository for MolScribe, an image-to-graph model that translates a molecular image to its chemical structure.
-Try our [demo](https://huggingface.co/spaces/yujieq/MolScribe) on HuggingFace first!
+Try our [demo](https://huggingface.co/spaces/yujieq/MolScribe) on HuggingFace!

 ![MolScribe](assets/model.png)